A colorful and budget friendly DIY Mid Century Side Table. This baby is easy to make, inexpensive and the perfect addition to your home.

-#10-24×3/8in. round head screws with nuts
+#10-24×3/8 inch round head screws with nuts and bolts

-Wood stain — We used American Walnut.
+Wood stain — We used American Walnut brown.

 Foam brush

-Mid Century Modern Side Table DIY | How To Make A DIY Mid Century Side Table
+How to Make a DIY Mid Century Side Table

 We made the mistake of putting the legs too close together originally.
 (Hence, the extra screw holes!)
 This mistake made the end table seem unsteady.
+So be sure that the legs are far enough towards the edge of the table.
+This way, it isn’t rickety and unstable when it’s built.

 4 — Attach the plates to the pan with the nut and bolts in all corners.

-Just be sure to adjust the placement or the table legs to be far enough apart so that they hold the weight of the top evenly.
+Be sure to adjust the placement or the table legs to be far enough apart so that they hold the weight of the top evenly.

-I even love the idea of painting them different colors for a punch of color in a space!
+We even love the idea of painting them different colors for a punch of color in a space!

 DIY Mid Century Modern Side Table